-JUNE 3 - 18, 2017In the days preceding Midsummer in the year of 2017, a group of persistent gardeners, beekeepers, bakers and astronomers will perform wild rituals to breath life into into the Bakehouse and Losæter.
-A series of actions will germinate inside the bakehouse and smoke signals will be sent through the chimney carrying messages to farmers near and far.
+JUNE 3 - 18, 2017In the days preceding Midsummer in the year of 2017, a group of persistent gardeners, beekeepers, bakers and astronomers performed several wild rituals to breath life into into the Bakehouse and Losæter.
+A series of actions germinated inside its belly, while smoke signals were sent through the chimney carrying messages to farmers near and far.

 School Dinnersby Tenthaus and Kunstkantina with Hersleb School of Adult Education

-On June 9th, Kunstkantina will present their culinary project, and plans for the meal and pickling and open to discussion about our relationship to food generally.
+On June 9th, Kunstkantina presented their culinary project, and plans for the meal and pickling and open to discussion about our relationship to food generally.

 Human Scarecrows 2.0by Hanan Benammar / Vandaler Forening

-Human Scarecrows’ series of visual art performances will suggest rituals allowing a dialogue with the birds to prevent them from eating the seeds or destroying the field.
-Rather than chasing them away, we aim to engage a dialogue and distract them by any means: they will be the true spectators.
-All the performances and actions use alternative technologies as a source of power and will be activated in between sunsets and sunrises.
+Human Scarecrows’ series of visual art performances suggested rituals allowing a dialogue with the birds to prevent them from eating the seeds or destroying the field.
+Rather than chasing them away, we aimed to engage in a dialogue and distract them by any means: they were the true spectators.
+All the performances and actions used alternative technologies as a source of power and were activated in between sunsets and sunrises.

-Scarecrows expected on site are: Ethan Rafal • Det Elektriske Korps • Oslo Apiary & Aviary • ronnie s • WeAreWorms • Daniela Müller, Maria Belic & Per Westerlund • Aksel Høgenhaug • Kimvi Nguyen • Dimitri Lurie and Vera Mokhova
+Scarecrows on site were: Ethan Rafal • Det Elektriske Korps • Oslo Apiary & Aviary • ronnie s • WeAreWorms • Daniela Müller, Maria Belic & Per Westerlund • Aksel Høgenhaug • Kimvi Nguyen • Dimitri Lurie and Vera Mokhova

 How do you say flatbread?by Food Studio Collective with Nina Sahraoui